-In its Summary for Policymakers in 2013, the IPCC was unequivocal:

-'A large fraction of anthropogenic climate change resulting from CO2 emissions is irreversible on a multi-century to millennial time scale, except in the case of a large net removal of CO2 from the atmosphere over a sustained period.'52 That large net removal refers to still largely theoretical and/or problematic carbon dioxide removal (CDR) technologies that include biological means (such as biomass-based storage and carbon fertilisation) energy with ocean mechanical/chemical means (such as direct air capture with carbon storage) (see Box 6.2).
-While the Summary document does not assess the likelihood of a successful and 'large' net removal of CO 2, the full report (over 1,500 pages long) dims the prospects considerably by detailing the ways CDR is both speculative and risky.
-According to the IPCC, most CDR methods
+In its Summary for Policymakers in 2013, the IPCC was unequivocal: 'A large fraction of anthropogenic climate change resulting from CO_2 emissions is irreversible on a multicentury to millennial time scale, except in the case of a large net removal of CO_2 from the atmosphere over a sustained period.'52 That large net removal refers to still largely theoretical and/or problematic carbon dioxide removal (CDR) technologies that include biological means (such as biomass-based energy with carbon storage and ocean fertilisation) and mechanical/chemical means (such as direct air capture with carbon storage) (see Box 6.2).
+While the Summary document does not assess the likelihood of a successful and 'large' net removal of CO_2 , the full report (over 1,500 pages long) dims the prospects considerably by detailing the ways CDR is both speculative and risky.
+According to the IPCC, most CDR methods capture methods could in principle operate much more rapidly, but may be limited by large-scale implementation, including energy use and environmental constraints.53

 ... cannot be scaled up indefinitely and are necessarily limited by various physical or environmental constraints, such as competing demands for land ...
-Direct air capture methods could in principle operate much more rapidly, but may be limited by large-scale implementation, including energy use and environmental constraints.
-53
+Direct air